China's Ant to boost consumer finance unit capital as it restructures micro-lending -sources

 Ant has two lucrative micro-lending businesses: Huabei, which operates like a virtual credit card, and Jiebei, a short-term consumer loan provider.
 Both based in the southwestern city of Chongqing, they form the bulk of its credit business which accounted for close to 40% of Ant's revenue in the first half of 2020.

-But under new draft rules published by China's central bank in November, Huabei and Jiebei would have to limit their operations to Chongqing unless they obtain new national licences - a potentially uncertain and lengthy process.
+But under new draft rules published by China's central bank in November, Huabei and Jiebei would have to limit their operations to Chongqing unless they obtain new national licences - a potentially lengthy and uncertain process.

 That would not be a problem if the micro-lending businesses were part of the consumer finance arm.